sorryb/GraphQL.NET/GraphQLWebApi/ReadMe.md

  ```
  and therefore in our GraphQLWDatabase database we have the tables created.

- ## Dependency injection for GraphQl
+ ## Dependency injection for GraphQL
  In the Program.cs file, we need to register the GraphQL services:

  ```csharp